By Robert J. Salter

 Spiral osmotic filter tubes for use in stationary applications utilize a nutrient syrup which is fed continuously to a filter tube which is immersed in non-potable water.
 The tubes are available in a range of sizes to produce from half a liter to four liters per hour of drink.
 The elements are designed to produce 25-50 liters of drink for every liter of nutrient syrup.
-Figure 4a shows how the syrup flows through the spiral filter and Figure 4b shows how the syrup flows through the membrane envelope.

 This hydration backpack produces up to a liter per hour of dilute nutrient drink.
 Each has a three-liter dirty water bladder, a spiral osmotic filter tube, a nutrient reservoir (syrup bag) and a bite tube for drink delivery.
 The user fills the bladder with available water, connects the nutrient reservoir to the filter and can begin to drink immediately.
 The nutrient drink is made on demand.
 When loaded with water the backpack weighs 10 lbs.
 (4.5 kg) and a replaceable 700-g nutrient reservoir will produce approximately 15 liters of drink.